DominicTremblay/lecture-w2d4/README.md

-# W7D3 - Lecture - CRUD with Express
+# W7D4 - Lecture - User authentication with Express

 ## Covered in this lecture

-- Request and response cycles between client and server
-- HTTP protocol: http statelessness, http verbs
+- HTTP Statelessness
-- Express, a nodejs Web framework
-- REST
+- Managing cookies
+- Use of cooke-parser, cookie-session, Bcrypt

 [Full Content of the lecture](./content.md)

 ## Demo

-We created a movie quotes app demonstrating the use of Express with RESTful routes.
+- We created a dev quotes app demonstrating how to authenticate the user with Express.

 ### To run the app